johnlee-jh/recruiting-exercises/README.md

-# Inventory Allocator Recruting Exercise - John(Junghwan) Lee
+# Inventory Allocator Exercise - John(Junghwan) Lee

 The inventory allocator class and tests are located in recruiting-exercises/inventory-allocator/src.